Nick Hodgson: Songwriting

 After being the main songwriter in Kaiser Chiefs, Hodgson continues to write for other people.
 He co-wrote "Bang Bang Bang" with Mark Ronson, MNDR and Q-Tip, which was released as the lead single from Ronson's third studio album, Record Collection, and went to No. 6 in the UK Singles Chart.
-Hodgson has worked with The Vamps, Kodaline, Olly Murs, Nina Nesbitt, Lower Than Atlantis, Dua Lipa, John Newman, Hurts, Dagny and James Arthur.
+Hodgson has worked with The Vamps, Kodaline, Olly Murs, Nina Nesbitt, Lower Than Atlantis, John Newman, Hurts, Dagny and James Arthur.
 He worked with Duran Duran and producer Mark Ronson on the Duran Duran album All You Need Is Now, co-writing the track "Too Bad You're So Beautiful".
-He has also written for Shirley Bassey.
-He co-wrote the lead song, "Feels Like Summer" for the Oscar, Golden Globe and Bafta-nominated film, Shaun the Sheep Movie (2015).
+He has also written for Dame Shirley Bassey.
+He co-wrote the lead song, "Feels Like Summer" for the Oscar, Golden Globe and BAFTA-nominated film, Shaun the Sheep Movie (2015).
 Hodgson co-wrote and co-produced the 2017 single "Laidback" by Rat Boy.
+He co-wrote the 2020 hit "Like It Is" with singer-songwriter Dua Lipa, Ritual member Gerard O'Connell and Patrick Martin, which was originally intended for Lipa to record for her 2017 self-titled debut album but didn't make the final cut, where a snippet of the song was leaked on Lipa's Instagram page on 16 May 2019 before the full song was leaked on 26 May, before the song was ultimately bought by Norwegian DJ and producer Kygo, who invited Swedish singer-songwriter Zara Larsson and American rapper Tyga to collaborate with him on the finalised version, which appears on his third studio album Golden Hour.

 Personal life

 Hodgson is married, and has one child.
+His father, entrepreneur Kenneth Hodgson, died in 2011 at the age of 60 of Alzheimer's disease.
+He has a brother, Tim, who is a property investor.